Best Camera Bag of 2021

 If you are just starting out in photography or need a bag that won't be carried for long distances, the straightforward AmazonBasics Large Camera Bag is our recommendation.
 Accessing your gear is simple with the easy top-loading design.
 If you're looking to keep things more secure for crowded travels or more adventurous outings, there are buckles and a zipper to keep unwanted hands out of the bag.
 We were pleasantly impressed with this bag's weather resistance proved to be better than we expected.
 After going through a short (5 min) but heavy downpour, we couldn't detect any signs of moisture in the camera compartment.
 Like all the other bags we tested, the AmazonBasics uses a velcro divider system, and this bag comes with four dividers.
 It also features a slot for a small tablet.
 This system makes it easy to configure for most simple camera setups.
-While it will hold a 70-200 lens with a mirrorless body attached, with that setup there is no additional room in the bag for other lenses.
+Although it can hold a 70-200mm lens with a mirrorless body attached, that setup leaves no additional room in the bag for other lenses.